The Lost Passions of Republican Thought: Politics and Emotions in the French Enlightenment

 This book manuscript argues that emotion has historically played a central role in theories of republican citizenship, a role that contemporary republican political thought neglects at its peril.
 Since its origins, classical republican theory has placed great demands on the emotional lives of citizens through an emphasis on a rich understanding of civic virtue.
 The republican citizen demonstrated his virtue by privileging duty, honor, responsibility, concern for the greater good, and dedication to public service, over and above self-interest.
 Thus while the history of republican thought and the history of emotions rarely find themselves considered together, I argue that the emotions associated with civic virtue provide the architectural framework upon which the edifice of republicanism rests.
 However, contemporary republican theory, specifically neo-republicanism, deemphasizes virtue and its affective dimension, focusing instead on institutional challenges to freedom and relying on juridical solutions to normative problems.
 While the language of civic virtue abounds in neo-republican discourse, little attention has thus far been paid to its substance or function.
 Most often it appears in a moralizing guise that sublimates its explicitly emotional qualities.
 In spite of the wider affective turn in the humanities and social sciences, and the republican revival within political theory, neo-republicanism continues to suffer from what I call an affective deficit.
 I contend that neo-republicanism’s juridical orientation compromises its social and political uptake, a problem remedied via a substantive theory of emotions.

 In Lost Passions, I examine the role of emotion in classical republican understandings of civic virtue, with particular attention to the French Enlightenment and the work of Charles-Louis de Secondat, Baron de La Brède et de Montesquieu (1689-1755) and Jean-Jacques Rousseau (1712-1778), in order to recover a neglected connection between emotion and republican citizenship.
 In doing so, I advance three main claims.
-First, as I argue in the introduction, neo-republicanism suffers from a motivational deficit stemming from its inattention to the concept of civic virtue.
+First, as I argue in the introduction, neo-republicanism suffers from an affective deficit stemming from its inattention to the concept of civic virtue.
 As a political philosophy, republicanism imposes a high standard of public behavior on its citizens.
 Yet remarkably little attention has thus far been paid to the function of virtue in neo-republicanism.
-Nor has the neo-republican literature supplied a particularly compelling account as to why one ought to adopt a republican ethos or politics, if one is not already sufficiently virtuous.
+Nor has the neo-republican literature supplied a particularly compelling account as to why one ought to adopt a republican ethos or politics, if one is not already sufficiently virtuous: the affective deficit is a motivational deficit.
 If, however, republicanism can be shown to incorporate, and indeed influence, ordinary human passions, the ‘virtue threshold’ for adopting a republican philosophy might be lowered.
-I argue that to enliven virtue, we must consider its relationship to the passions and their place in republican thought by providing an account of political feelings.
+To enliven virtue, therefore, we must consider the ways in which emotions motivate political participation for good and ill.

 Virtue remains an unsettled idea in contemporary republican political theory.
 In particular, neo-republicanism remains uncertain as to how democratic, pluralist societies might instantiate a shared sense of virtue without devaluing or destroying other, competing qualities that resist the imposition of civic virtue.
 Lost Passions provides one way forward: it suggests that an understanding of virtue that takes into account something as personal and subjective as individuals’ emotions as motivating factors in their political behavior may be one way to avoid the imposition of values while still affirming the role of virtue in republican political theory.
 More broadly, I argue that civic virtue, integral as it is to republican thought, is effectively stifled when accompanied by underdeveloped understandings of the passions.
 A theory of neo-republicanism reliant upon institutional and juridical solutions to assure non-domination is thus critically flawed.
 A turn to republicanism’s rich history demonstrates that contemporary neo-republicanism requires the incorporation of citizens’ affective relationship to one another and the nation-state.